Salazander/azure-blob-abac-tfstate/README.md

 # azure-blob-abac-tfstate

-This repository provides a guide on securely utilizing a single Azure Blob Container as the state backend storage for a multi-tenant solution managed by Terraform.
+This repository offers guidance on securely using a single Azure Blob Container as the state backend storage for a multi-tenant solution managed by Terraform.

 ## Introduction